dahomey-technologies/cborpath-rs/README.md

 cborpath is a CBORPath engine written in Rust.

 # CBORPath
-CBORPath is an adaptation of JSONPath to [CBOR](https://www.rfc-editor.org/rfc/rfc8949.html) based on the [JsonPATH RFC Draft](https://www.ietf.org/archive/id/draft-ietf-jsonpath-base-09.html)
+CBORPath is an adaptation of JSONPath to [CBOR](https://www.rfc-editor.org/rfc/rfc8949.html) based on the [JSONPath RFC Draft](https://www.ietf.org/archive/id/draft-ietf-jsonpath-base-09.html)

 ## Syntax summary